- Prostate cancer treatment

 The main types of doctors who treat prostate cancer include:

-- Urologists: surgeons who specialize in treating diseases of the urinary system and male reproductive system (including the prostate)
+- Urologists: surgeons who treat diseases of the urinary system and male reproductive system (including the prostate)

 - Radiation oncologists: doctors who treat cancer with radiation therapy